 European Dividend Growth Investor

-At the same time more and more pension funds have not been able to fully cover their future obligations due to the low-interest environment fueled by ECB policies.
-This has led to many of those funds re-indexing their future pension payouts.
-This effectively means that I expect less retirement income than what was promised to me when I joined the workforce.
+Moreover, many pension funds have struggled to meet their future obligations due to the low-interest environment driven by ECB policies.
+As a result, these funds have had to re-index their future pension payouts.
+This effectively means I expect to receive less retirement income than what was initially promised.

 Thank you for reading this far 🙏 and I hope to see you around!